Tyanne Pethel, Director of Field Placements

 Tort Liability can be obtained through student membership in professional organizations.
 For educator preparation students, these organizations include the Georgia Association of Educators and the Professional Association of Georgia Educators; for counseling students these organizations include the American Counseling Association and the American School Counseling Association.
-Click here for information on how to purchase tort liability.

 Applying for Placements